Spare Parts Inventory Management – Part 1

 - Allow quick look-up of parts that may be added to work orders and project plans?

-Getting started: The basics
+Getting started: The Basics

 Based on your answers to the above questions, create a plan and timeline to improve.
 Prioritize and assign tasks.
 Here is a ‘birdseye view’ of the steps you’ll need to take.
-I’ll provide detail on the first three steps below.
+I’ll provide details on the first three steps below.

 Step 1